lucas-kaminski/bento-code-challenge/README.md

 - [x] Update health check endpoint to verify database connection
 - [x] Implement `/requests/last` endpoint
   - [x] Retrieve last 10 entries from database as an array
-  - [ ] Should receive pagination parameters (page, limit)?
+  - [x] Should receive pagination parameters (page, limit)?
+    - [x] Receive the parameter `limit` to limit the number of entries returned

 ### TASK-4: Error Handling

-- [ ] Handle with expected and unexpected errors
+- [x] Handle with expected and unexpected errors
   - Invalid/missing/expired token
+    - Will return a 401 Unauthorized error
   - API call failures
+    - Will return a 500 Internal Server Error with a message indicating where the error occurred
-  - Unexpected data
+  - Unexpected data or missing fields in the request
-  - Missing fields
+    - Will return a 400 Bad Request error with a message indicating the error

 ### TASK-5: Documentation